noir-lang/noir/yellow-paper/docs/contracts/index.md

         - The consumer contract SHOULD check the `sender` details against the `portal` contract
         - The consumer contract SHOULD check that the `secret` is known to the caller
         - The consumer contract SHOULD check the `recipient` details against its own details
-        - The consumer contract SHOULD emit a nullifier to ensure not double-spending
+        - The consumer contract SHOULD emit a nullifier to preventing double-spending
         - The consumer contract SHOULD check that the message exists in the state

 :::info
-- We compute a single hash since each public input increase costs of the proof verification.
+- We compute a single hash since each public input increases the costs of proof verification.
 - Time constraints might change depending on the exact sequencer selection mechanism.
 :::